FarronF/limerick-council-meetings/meetings/2019/04/29-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council  - 25th March 2019.md

 The National Expert Advisory Group on Commemoration issued a recommendation to

-the Government in late 2018, which was noted by Cabinet at its January 2019 meeting.--- 14
+the Government in late 2018, which was noted by Cabinet at its January 2019 meeting.
+---
+14

 The Expert Advisory Group advised that the Decade of Commemoration Programme